 Section 12 of the National Technology Transfer and Advancement Act (NTTAA) of 1995 requires Federal agencies to evaluate existing technical standards when developing new regulations.
 To comply with NTTAA, the EPA must consider and use "voluntary consensus standards" (VCS) if available and applicable when developing programs and policies unless doing so would be inconsistent with applicable law or otherwise impractical.

-ÉPA believes that VCS are inapplicable to this action.
-Today's action does not require the public to perform activities conducive to the use of VCS.
+EPA believes that VCS are inapplicable to these proposed actions.
+Today's proposed actions does not require the public to perform activities conducive to the use of VCS.

 List of Subjects in 40 CFR Part 52